cositools/cosi-data-challenges/README.md

 There is one Key Objective for Extragalactic science with COSI:
 1. Constrain geometries and emission processes in Active Galactic Nuclei (AGN) <br />

 While the main science goals for COSI are not directly related to many extragalactic sources, there is no doubt that COSI’s unique energy range will bring compelling new observations.
-We start exploring COSI’s extragalactic science capabilities in DC3.

 The tools needed to complete the Extragalactic challenges are demonstrated in the [Crab spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/crab) and [Polarization (ASAD method)](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/polarization/ASAD_method.ipynb) notebooks.

-### DC3 Goals:
+### DC4 Goals:
-- Perform the image and spectral fit of NGC 1068 to determine the flux in the COSI band and the coronal cut-off energy
-- Perform the image and spectral fit of NGC 4151 to determine the flux in the COSI band and the coronal cut-off energy
-- Test whether COSI would be able to distinguish between the different NGC 4151 spectral models
-- Measure MeV gamma-ray flux during the 4C+21.35 flare and determine the duration of the flaring period
-- Fit the 4C+21.35 spectrum in the flaring and non-flaring state
-- Perform the image and spectral fit of 3C 279
+- Constrain geometries and emission processes in Active Galactic Nuclei (AGN)
+- Spectral, time-resolved analysis of blazar flares
+- Spectral analysis of radio-quiet AGN to constrain the properties of the corona
-- Measure the polarization fraction and angle of 3C 279 in the hard state
+- Detection and Characterization of the MeV background

+**⚠️ Pending:** Need to update info about included sources and models. <br />
 We have simulated 4 extragalactic sources: 2 are steady state sources (NGC 1068 and NGC 4151), 1 transient source (4C+21.35), and 1 polarized source (3C 279).
-Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page.
+Information for how to access the mock dataset and all other needed files is provided in the [data-products](data-products/README.md) page.

 **All challenges should use the same detector response files:** <br />
-- ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse_nside8.area.good_chunks.h5.gz <br />
+- ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse.h5 <br />
-- ResponseContinuum.o3.pol.e200_10000.b4.p12.s10396905069491.m441.filtered.nonsparse.binnedpolarization.11D_nside8.area.good_chunks.h5.gz <br />
+- ResponseContinuum.o3.pol.e200_10000.b4.p12.relx.s10396905069491.m420.filtered.binnedpolarization.11D.h5 <br />

 Note: the second response file is used for polarization analysis.